Sports Prediction Market Apps

 FanDuel and DraftKings Leave the AGA Ahead of Prediction Market Launches –

-On November 18, FanDuel and DraftKings exited the American Gaming Association as they prepared to roll out their own prediction market platforms.
+On November 18, FanDuel and DraftKings exited the American Gaming Association as they prepared to roll out prediction market platforms.

-Crypto.com Scales Back Sports Event Contracts – Amid regulatory pressure, Crypto.com pulled sports event contracts from several U.S. states (including Arizona and others), citing legal challenges and enforcement threats from gaming regulators.
+Crypto.com Scales Back Sports Event Contracts – Amid regulatory pressure, Crypto.com pulled sports event contracts from several U.S. states, citing legal challenges and enforcement threats.

 October 2025